janskorupski/UniCourseCPM/README.md

 ### Players
 The class `Player` defines how an algorithm (or a human) interacts with the virtual environment.
  - Players of subclass `Net` are steered by a small neural network.
 The parameters of the network need to be given at initialisation.
- - Players of subclass `Human` can be steered by a user using the kets 'awsd' on the keyboard.
+ - Players of subclass `Human` can be steered by a user using the keys 'awsd' on the keyboard.
  - Players of subclass `Noob` are steered by a tiny neural network (7 neurons, 2 layers) which has been written 'by hand'.
 The players are somewhat able to find the rewards.
 This class is for demonstration purposes only.

 ### Learning
 The learning is done in the 'main.py' file using the Genetic Algorithm.
-The file has been constructed in such a way as to enable settting the algorithm to run for a prespecified amount of time and to save the results often to make sure no data is lost.
+The file has been constructed in such a way as to enable setting the algorithm to run for a prespecified amount of time and to save the results often to make sure no data is lost.
 The fitness function used by the genetic algorithm creates a new player based on the parameter vector, then a new virtual environment (with a seed based on the parameter vector to enable rewatching specific runs), runs the full simulation and calculates the fitness score.

 The final fitness score is defined as follows